 The basic ingredients needed to make a tea latte include brewed tea, milk, and a sweetener.
 They can be served warm, though they're also popular as an iced latte.
 Another option is to create a blended drink.
 For this, you can either blend the latte ingredients with about 1 cup of ice or skip the ice for a drink more like the matcha green tea smoothie.

 The most popular type of tea latte is the chai latte.
 This is a Westernized variation on Indian masala chai and is often served over ice or blended.
-Other common teas used in lattes include matcha green tea and Earl Grey, though you can use any type of tea you like.
+Other common teas used in lattes include matcha and Earl Grey, though you can use any type of tea you like.

 By definition, lattes include milk and whole milk tends to work best, especially if you're going to steam and froth it.
 If you prefer, tea lattes are just as tasty when made with soy milk or other milk alternatives.
 When they are made as dry drinks (like caffe lattes with more frothed milk than creaminess), they can be adorned with latte art.

 Tea lattes are often sweetened with sugar or honey.
 Again, like the espresso version, you can create flavored lattes.
 Depending on the tea, you can add a variety of flavors like caramel, vanilla, chocolate, and cinnamon.
 The easiest way to do this is to buy or make a flavored simple syrup.
 These can also be used to sweeten your coffee, cocktails, and other drinks.

 Basic Steps to Make Tea Lattes